pagestudiocms/support-docs/source/general/content-overview.md

 ## Images

-Currently there is a max size 30MB limit to the size of video and image you can upload.
+Currently there is a 2MB size limit per video and image files you can upload.
+Learn more about images by reading the [Images](/general/images) page.

 ## Videos

-We recommend uploading your videos to a platform like YouTube or Vimeo, and others like them, and then use the [Video block](#) to display them on your website.
-Currently there is a max size 30MB limit to the size of video and image you can upload.
+We strongly recommend uploading your videos to a platform like YouTube or Vimeo, and others like them, and then use the [Video block](#) to display them on your website.
+Currently there is a 2MB size limit to video and image files you upload.

 ## Galleries

-After you have uploaded your images you can organize them into [Galleries](../galleries-and-photo-albums.html).
+After you have uploaded your images you can organize them into [Galleries](galleries-and-photo-albums.html).
 You can then embed the created galleries into your website using the [Galleries block](#).

 ## Blocks

 Blocks are small reusable components that you embed on a page and rearrange, via drag and drop, to present your content.
+Learn more about Blocks by reading the [Blocks](/general/blocks) page.